nickpisacane/CsvBuilder/README.md

 # Csvbuilder
-Create csv formated streams.
+Create csv formated streams from Arrays of Objects.
 CsvBuilder is one of many Csv stream/generator implementations on npm.
-The goal of CsvBuilder is to create Schema's for csv output and let the consumer spawn as many streams as needed to from a single instance to maintain a specific format.
-This means the user gets control of the headers, the order of the headers, how the headers correspond to consumed objects, virtual properties, value separators, and line terminators.
+The goal of CsvBuilder is to create Schema's for csv output and let the consumer spawn as many streams as needed from a single instance to maintain a specific format.
+This means the user gets control of the headers, the order of the headers, how the headers correspond to consumed objects, virtual properties, value delimiters, and line terminators.

 ## Getting Started